eidietrich/gc-living-wage/NOTES.md

 ## TODO
 - Download/scrape MIT Living wage estimates for particular county - set up a script to do this
 - Decide: Calculator versus Stepped/scrolled story (start by building calculator, find a story, then set up narrative --> interactive)
+- For table responsiveness - cut down on number of columns, flip worker number into occupation tab
+- Untangle coordination between CostContainer and WageContainer so living wage updates flow downward in calculator
+- Change dropdown menu on profession selector to a link-based system
+-

 ## Outline: